longwei66/minux-on-feiniao/README.md

 # minux-on-feiniao

 ## Introduction
-### Purpose of this Readme
-This document is about Ubuntu configuration on Dell XPS 13 2019.
+### Purpose of this document is about Ubuntu configuration on Dell XPS 13 2019.
 Ubuntu is pre-installed on the laptop, but their installation does not include hard disk encryption and the recovery disk is buggy. https://www.dell.com/community/Linux-Developer-Systems/XPS-13-9370-Ubuntu-full-disk-encryption/td-p/6200577